panaversity/learn-applied-generative-ai-fundamentals/04_ai_stacks/readme.md

 Note: In the next two steps we also discuss Agentic Stack and Humaniod Robotic stack.
 This brings the **total number of possible stacks to six**.

-## 0. Local AI Microservices Development Stack
+## Stack 0.
+Local AI Microservices Development Stack

 We will explain the local AI microservices development stack for development and its suitability for cloud-native deployments on Kubernetes and Kubernetes powered serverless platforms like Azure Container Apps (AKA):